fahmmin/fahmmin/README.md

 <h2 align="left">Hi 👋!
-My name is Fahmin Md and I'm a software developer from IIITNR</h2>
+My name is Fahmin Mohammed and I'm a software developer from IIITNR</h2>

 ###